withvoyage/www/public/handbook/company/what-we-believe.md

 So we're building a fully PLG version of these tools, topped off with a generous free tier and usage-based pricing.

-**Voyage will be the only option many startups can afford since we don’t have a huge operational GTM cost**.
+**Voyage is the _first_ platform serving startups - and we have bonkers low GTM costs, so you're not footing the bill.**.

 We hope you find Voyage useful enough to stick with us as you scale. 🚀